Grab. Spin. Decouple. Repeat.

 For example — you know those air tubes at the bank drive-through?

 Those use pneumatics in a similar, albeit much simpler, way.
 At the bank drive-through, when you put a check into the container and send it off, the compressed air quickly shoots through the tube and pushes the container all the way to the bank teller.

 Upon clutch disengagement, an air valve is opened and an air flow is initiated through a rotary inlet through the shaft, toward the pneumatic throw-out bearing, which opens the clutch.

 Re-engagement bleeds the air out of the system, a set of springs release, and the clutch reattaches to the flywheel.
 Then you’re ready to go.

 Compressed air is usually clean and easy to handle.
 In fact, the simplicity of pneumatic clutches leads to much more accurate torque control (with generally less than 5 percent variance) compared to mechanical clutches (often around ten percent).

-When combined with pneumatic brakes, the brake/clutch packages provide reduced breaking distances, and are often use in larger, heavier vehicles like buses.
+When combined with pneumatic brakes, the brake/clutch packages provide reduced braking distances and are often used in larger, heavier vehicles like buses.

 If you are looking for pneumatic clutches for your heavy machinery and equipment or for clutch repairs, contact K&L Clutch today!